 - Turn down the temperature of your water heater to the warm setting (120°F), according to according to energy.gov.

-- Install a programmable thermostat to reduce energy waste.
+- Install a smart thermostat to reduce energy waste.

 - Upgrading to an ENERGY STAR boiler will lower your utility bill substantially since you’ll use up to 30% less oil.